joshwyatt/closures/README.md

 printOne();
 ```

-The value that the inner function retains access to can be in any outer scope, not just the most outer.
+The value that the inner function retains access to can be in any outer scope, not just the outermost.

 ```javascript
 function returnPrintTwo() {